AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 ```

 Knowing this I can re explain the query behavior.
-The query takes only @ref ecstasy::Queryable in inputs.
+The query takes only @ref ecstasy::query::Queryable in inputs.
 It then does a bitwise `and` on the associated bitsets and save it.
 The class also defines an iterator to... iterate on the matching entities and on each match it returns a tuple of the values, fetched through the `getQueryData` method.

 You can also create a Query with a precomputed bitset as you can see below with the first constructor.